sipeki/FinalProject/README.md

 * Crashes isolated: Only the microservice goes down the rest of application continue
 * Agile Development: New features on the service do not affect the other services.

 The method to convert to microservices is to identify the API for the application and system services.
+Having the architecture as microservices makes the application an ideal candidate for deploying with AMS Lambda service.

 # Creators